Jianghaiyang0729/DAT1/README.md

 ### Requirements

-Environments: Intel(R) Core(TM) i7-8750H （CPU）16GB(RAM), NVIDIA GEFORCE GTX 1060 GPU, Windows 11 (OS).
+Environments: Intel(R) Core(TM) i9-12700K （CPU）32GB(RAM), NVIDIA GEFORCE RTX A5500 GPU, Windows 11 (OS).

-The PyTorch version we use is torch 1.7.1+cu100.
+The PyTorch version we use is torch 1.12.0+cu116.
 Please refer to the official website -- https://pytorch.org/get-started/locally/ -- for detailed installation instructions.

 To install all the requirements: